numpy/numpy/doc/source/dev/development_workflow.rst

   + For most CI workflows this is ``if: "github.repository == 'numpy/numpy'"``
   + If that seems too complicated, delete all but the CI workflow which needs testing
     - Make a single clean commit with this change
-  + Continue working on this branch
+  + Continue working on this branch, open a pull request to another branch of your own repo
 - Finally, when everything is ready, make a new branch, and rebase, dropping the single commit which removed / commented out ``numpy`` handling
   + Open a pull request; profit with CI passing / fixes at minimal overhead

-Note that this is best suited to actions which do not require special authentication.
+Note that this is best suited to actions which do not require special authentication, so the ``dependency-review.yml`` should be the first to go.

 Test building wheels
 ~~~~~~~~~~~~~~~~~~~~